eryxcoop/eryxcoop.github.io/_posts/2026-05-26-bringing-zero-knowledge-capabilities-to-cardano.md

 introduction: "In the last years, Zero-Knowledge proofs have been revolutionizing how people think about blockchains.
 From L2s to simple applications, these protocols bring a layer of privacy and delegation to a widely used stack of technologies.
 Today, we'll talk about how we pretend to further include Cardano in this growing movement."
 ---

-# **Bringing Zero-Knowledge Capabilities to Cardano**
+# Bringing Zero-Knowledge Capabilities to Cardano

-At Eryx, we believe zero-knowledge technology is becoming a foundational layer for the future of blockchain — and Cardano should be part of that future.
+At Eryx, we believe zero-knowledge technology is becoming a foundational layer for the future of blockchain and Cardano should be part of that future.
 Today, building ZK applications on Cardano is still harder than it should be.
 Experienced ZK teams often face missing infrastructure that must be built from scratch.
 And for developers who are not ZK specialists, the barrier is much higher: the tools are complex, the workflows are unfamiliar, and there are not enough reusable components to make ZK feel accessible.

 But it should not be that way.

 If Cardano wants to support private voting, anonymous credentials, ZK-based DeFi, verifiable off-chain computation, and other next-generation applications, builders need reusable open-source tools they can rely on.
 ZK should become accessible infrastructure: powerful enough for cryptographers, but simple enough for Cardano builders to use.
 That is what we want to help build for Cardano.
 Open, practical ZK capabilities that lower the barrier for developers and make it possible for better, more private, and more useful applications to reach real users.

-## **Key infrastructure**

 The proposal includes four open-source components: